apache/calcite/site/_docs/howto.md

   https://repository.apache.org/content/repositories/orgapachecalcite-1000
   (or a similar URL)

-## Cleaning up after a failed release attempt (for Calcite committers)
+## Cleaning up after a failed release attempt

 If something is not correct, you can fix it, commit it, and prepare the next candidate.
 The release candidate tags might be kept for a while.